benfrick/docs-portfolio/src/doc/getting-started/using_nike_apis.md

 The guest user has not logged in with their Nike+ account credentials, effectively making them a new, anonymous user to Nike.
 When making a purchase, the guest user must input all of their information from scratch and does not receive the additional benefits that a member would.

 For API calls involving guests, the **nike-visitor-id** and **appId** headers must be included with the request.
-The **nike-visitor-id** header value is a UUID that you get by calling Nike Unite's <a href="https://confluence.nike.com/display/CPC/Unite+for+Web#UniteforWeb-getVisitData" target="_blank">getVisitData</a> function in their SDK.
+The **nike-visitor-id** header value is a UUID that you get by calling Nike Unite's [getVisitData](https://confluence.nike.com/display/USER/Unite+Web+SDK+-+Developer+Documentation#UniteWebSDK-DeveloperDocumentation-getVisitData()){:target="blank"} function in their SDK.
 The **appId** header value is the identifier for your app.

 #### Employee

-The third type of user is an employee of Nike or one of it's subsidiaries (or an immediate family member of said employee) who has logged in with their <a href="http://www.swoosh.com" target="_blank">Swoosh</a> account credentials.
+The third type of user is an employee of Nike or one of it's subsidiaries (or an immediate family member of said employee) who has logged in with their [Swoosh](http://www.swoosh.com){:target="blank"} account credentials.
 The employee user receives special pricing on most products and may be offered different shipping options than a member or guest.

 For API calls involving employees, the same **Authorization** request header is used like for members.